dvasavda/Tech-Interview-Preparation/README.md

-# Tech Interview Practice Repository
+# Tech Interview Preparation Repository
 The goal is to understand a diverse set of problems to increase problem-solving capabilites with programming.

 ## Ideal Program Structure: